play-with-docker/play-with-docker.github.io/_posts/2017-01-28-swarm-stack-intro.markdown

 ## Conclusion

-Using only a couple of commands enables to deploy a stack of services on a Docker Swarw using the really great Docker Compose file format.
+Using only a couple of commands enables to deploy a stack of services on a Docker Swarm using the really great Docker Compose file format.

+{:.quiz}
+What is a stack?
+- (x) a multi-service app running on a Swarm
+- ( ) a way of creating multiple nodes
+- ( ) a method of using multiple compose files to run an app

+{:.quiz}
+A stack can:
+- [x] be deployed from the commandline
+- [x] can use the compose file format to deploy
+- [ ] can run a Dockerfile
+- [ ] be used to manage your hosts
+- [x] can be used to manage services over multiple nodes